 So many people will ask me: “so…why do I DOOO that?” and I answer “I’m not sure why…and if you had the answer, would it make a difference?”
 I would much rather avoid the “analysis paralysis” and go straight to observing what is working and not working.
 To stop looking back and analyzing ourselves out of the business of living; and to look forward at what we want our lives to be and how we want to experience ourselves in our work, our relationships and our spiritual connection with ourselves and our creative source.

-Some Life Coaching may lean toward the business approach to things; will look at goals and create concrete action steps to achieve and remain accountable for those goals.
-Other Life Coaching may be a spiritually-based intuitive approach to looking at the person on a mind-body-spirit basis, looking and listening for the consonance or dissonance between what a client may want to experience in life and what he/she may be willing to allow to emerge.
+Some Relationship and Life Coaching may lean toward the business approach to things; will look at goals and create concrete action steps to achieve and remain accountable for those goals.
+Other Coaching may be a spiritually-based intuitive approach to looking at the person on a mind-body-spirit basis, looking and listening for the consonance or dissonance between what a client may want to experience in life and what he/she may be willing to allow to emerge.